sethorus30/Tools-and-Libraries-1/README.md

 # Tools-and-Libraries-1
 + Tools and libraries that I used include: Tensorflow, Keras, and Pytorch and others for Deep Learning.
-+ Earlier, For data visualization, I am familiar with Altair, Plotly, GGplot, Seaborn, Matplotlib, and Pygal libraries
++ Earlier, For data visualization, I am familiar with Altair, Plotly, GGplot, Seaborn, Matplotlib, and Pygal libraries.